Last Update: May 16, 2025

 The Horizon 7.4 AT is the perfect treadmill for a runner on a budget.
 It doesn’t require a subscription and has fast incline and speed changes.

 You don’t have to shop at the upper limit of your budget to snag a nice running treadmill.
 The Horizon 7.4 AT has a 3.5 HP motor, a spacious running deck, and great performance specs.
 It’s the middle option between the Horizon 7.0 AT and the Horizon 7.8 AT, which ranks higher on this list.
-It has a maximum speed of 12 miles per hour and an incline range from 0 to 15%.
-When we put Horizon treadmills to the test, they ranked as some of the best.
-They are quiet, accurate, and quick to adjust speed and incline.

 A subscription is not required to walk or run on the 7.4 AT.
 It has multiple onboard programs like 5k, fat burn, hill climb, Sprint 8, and target programs.
 You can also pair the Horizon 7.4 AT with third-party training programs.
-It uses FTMS to work with many popular apps such as Zwift.
-Peloton classes are easy to follow on the 7.4 AT with its QuickDial controls and interval keys.
-These controls allow you to intuitively adjust your speed and incline without interrupting your training.

 A lifetime warranty covers the Horizon 7.4 AT’s frame and motor.
 Parts are covered with a 5-year warranty and labor for 2 years.
 The frame is sturdy steel and can support a maximum user weight of 350 lbs.
-The deck is 0.8 inches thick, so not quite commercial quality but good for residential use.
+The deck is 0.8 inches thick, so it is not quite commercial quality but good for residential use.
 I like the 7.4 AT’s construction for running and walking.

 + PROS